Hill11235/UKFP1-Preference-Informed-Allocation-Model-2025/README.md

 # UKFP1-Preference-Informed-Allocation-Model-2025

-Uses a rough Monte Carlo simulation model to determine probability of being placed in a given deanery given a selection.
-Uses the [existing first preference competition ratios](https://foundationprogramme.nhs.uk/programmes/2-year-foundation-programme/ukfp/competition-ratios/) as well as an attempt to replicate the preference information allocation algorithm that is used.
+Uses a rough Monte Carlo simulation model to determine probability of being placed in a given deanery, given your ranking of the deaneries.
+Uses the [existing first preference competition ratios](https://foundationprogramme.nhs.uk/programmes/2-year-foundation-programme/ukfp/competition-ratios/) as well as an attempt to replicate the preference informed allocation algorithm that is used.

 Both the code and assumptions are ropey, but I think this is better than nothing.